nithingeorge3/Recipes/Modules/RecipeDomain/README.md

 # **RecipeDomain**

-The **`RecipeDomain`** module provides bridge between NewsNetworking and NewsDataStore.
+The **`RecipeDomain`** module provides bridge between RecipeNetworking and RecipeDataStore.
 It avoiding teh circular dependency